subhaDTECH/strapi-newsletter-custom/README.md

 3. After you have installed your plugin, go to strapi settings and choose the `Strapi Newsletter` settings.

+4.Then your users should register to your newsletter in-order for them to receive newsletter.
+To do this you can use the following package provided by strapi-newsletter on the frontend.
+It's a simple and easy way to register to your newsletter OR you can send a POST request to the following endpoint with the email in the body of the POST request.

+POST {YOUR_STRAPI_INSTANCE}/strapi-newsletter/newsletter/subscribe

 This plugin is built on top of the original Strapi Newsletter plugin, which you can find [here](https://www.npmjs.com/package/@strapi-newsletter/strapi), created by [osadavc](https://www.npmjs.com/~osadavc).
 I have used this plugin as a reference and modified its code to add support for the Brevo email provider.